najmamat/swa-recyklace-elektro/service-oriented/ADR/ADR 001-SOA Architecture using REST API.md

-# ADR 001: Event-Driven Architecture Using Apache Kafka
+# ADR 001: Implementation of SOA with RESTful APIs and IBM App Connect ESB

 ## Status
 Accepted

 ## Context
-Our electronics recycling system needs to handle complex business processes with multiple steps, integrate with various external systems, and scale to support thousands to millions of users.
-The system needs to be resilient, maintainable, and able to evolve over time.
+Our electronics recycling system requires a flexible and scalable architecture to handle:

+- A large and potentially growing user base.
+- Frequent changes in accepted device types.
+- Complex business processes involving multiple services and external integrations.

+We need an architecture that:

+- Supports independent development and deployment of components.
+- Facilitates integration with external partners.
+- Enhances scalability and maintainability.

 ## Decision
-We will implement an SOA architecture using REST API, with the following key components:
+We will implement a **Service-Oriented Architecture (SOA)** using **RESTful APIs**, centered around an **Enterprise Service Bus (ESB)** implemented with **IBM App Connect**.

 1. **1.
 Enterprise Service Bus**
+   - IBM App Connect
    - Central message broker
    - Messages persistence for replay and audit
    - Topic-based message routing